 In 2017, our Co-Founder and Artistic Director Jacqueline Russell was honored as one of twenty trailblazing Chicago women (alongside Oprah Winfrey, Sandra Cisneros, and Gwendolyn Brooks), to have her likeness painted on a mural adorning the façade of the Chicago Cultural Center, painted by world-renowned artist, Kerry James Marshall.

-For questions or concerns related to development or donations, please contact our Associate Director of Development, Kay Kron, at email@example.com, or by calling (773) 227-0180 x316.
+For questions or concerns related to development or donations, please contact our Director of Communications and Events, Kay Kron, at email@example.com, or by calling (773) 227-0180 x316.